Ecological footprint: definition, meaning and calculator

 A significant part of the ecological footprint is due to greenhouse gas emissions from human activity.
 In fact, the ecological footprint of individuals predominantly depends on their lifestyle.

 In order to limit greenhouse gas emissions and so reduce one's ecological footprint, it is imperative to change people's lifestyles by adopting some simple habits:

 - Recycle and give new life to materials;

 - Produce your own energy;

 Ecological footprint by country: examples in 2022

 Not all countries exert the same pressure on the Earth, and the ecological footprint of a country is calculated from the ecological footprint of its inhabitants.

 According to the Global Footprint Network, in 2016 the global ecological footprint was 2.7 hag for a biocapacity of 1.6 hag.
 This means that 1.7 planets were needed to cover the needs of humans that year.

 Source: Global Footprint Network

-The UK’s ecological footprint in 2021
+The ecological footprint of the UK in 2022

 The UK's ecological footprint was 4.2 hag for a biocapacity of 1.1 hag.
 It would therefore take: